Cosmological memory effect in scalar-tensor theories: The scalar-tensor theory

 where $c_s$ is the speed of sound for the scalar perturbations.

 Note that the vector and tensor perturbations are not affected by the scalar field $\varphi$ and, therefore, the results will be completely the same as those already studied in the context of general relativity \cite{Tolish:2016ggo}: the vector perturbations do not contribute to the memory effect while the tensor perturbations do contribute.
-Then, we only focus on the scalar perturbations.
-All perturbations in the particle energy-momentum tensor are gauge-invariant as the particle-like sources do not contribute to the background.
-For the gravity sector and perfect fluid, we fix the gauge and work in the unitary gauge

-where $\zeta$ is a gauge-invariant scalar perturbation.
-In order to simplify the calculations, we perform the following canonical transformation from $\delta\rho$ to $\delta\chi$
+Then, we do not consider the vector perturbations.
+We focus on the scalar perturbations while we briefly present the results for the tensor perturbations.